 The word for yes in languages around the world has many sounds.
 If you want to say ‘yes’ in Sesotho, a South African language, you say ‘ay-a’.
 In other languages, you may say: kul-laeh, eh-vet, poe, or han-ji.
 (Those are the sounds of yes in Finnish, Turkish, Albanian and Hindi.)

-Words that translate into ‘yes’ are at the heart of my new choral composition called Forty Words for Yes .
+Words that translate into ‘yes’ are at the heart of Doug Jamieson’s new choral composition Forty Words for Yes .
 Although much of the text is in English, several sections are solely based upon words meaning yes from forty different languages from around the world.

-Forty Words for Yes was inspired by the Thomas Tallis renaissance masterpiece Spem in Alium.
-A well-worn vinyl LP of David Willcocks and the King’s College Cambridge choir, as well as the art installation Forty Part Motet by Janet Cardiff, inspired Doug Jamieson to take on this project.
+Forty Words for Yes was inspired by the Thomas Tallis Renaissance masterpiece Spem in Alium.
+A well-worn vinyl LP of David Willcocks and the King’s College Cambridge choir, as well as the art installation Forty Part Motet by Janet Cardiff, motivated Doug Jamieson to take on this project.

 Thomas Tallis created Spem in Alium for eight vocal quintets of soprano, mezzo, alto, tenor and bass.
 Forty Words for Yes uses the same arrangement.
 It would be possible for Spem in Alium and Forty Words for Yes to be presented at the same concert; however, Forty Words for Yes bears no relationship to the Tallis work in terms of style.